XS-Xspert-Software/Social-Media/README.md

 ### 7. Join the Federation

 - Share your `/federation/discover` endpoint with others.
-- Add other Pulse servers to your `/federation/servers` list for discovery.
+- Add other Halo servers to your `/federation/servers` list for discovery.
 - Your users can now interact with remote servers and content!

 ---